-The BRIDGE Program
+Indonesia BRIDGE Program

-The Australia Indonesia BRIDGE School Partnerships Program has established 253 school partnerships since it was established in 2008.
+The Australia Indonesia Building Relationships through Intercultural Dialogue and Growing Engagement (BRIDGE) Program has established 253 school partnerships since 2008.

 -